- Home

 1943

 15 January - 334 is taken off operational status to become the P-47 training squadron for the group.
-This begins what will be a laborious and sometimes painful transition to the Republic Aviation's 7-ton Thunderbolt.
+This begins what will be a laborious, and sometimes painful, transition to Republic Aviation's 7-ton P-47 Thunderbolt.

 21 January - An entry from 335's unit history notes that "Lt.
 McMillan of the Ferry Command landed an aircraft at the squadron's dispersal today which is assigned to HQ and is to be delivered to 336 Squadron.
 She called the Watch Tower and Ops from this dispersal."